No Fee Unless You Win

 Women, on the other hand, are often described as more cautious and detail-oriented drivers.
 They are more likely to adhere to traffic laws, avoid distractions, and prioritize safety measures such as wearing seat belts.
 These tendencies contribute to their lower accident rates and reduced likelihood of causing fatal crashes.

 If you or someone you love has been injured in a car accident in Edwardsville, Illinois, you may be entitled to compensation for medical bills, lost wages, and other damages.
-At Walton Telken, our experienced attorneys are here to help.
+At Walton Telken, our experienced car accident lawyers are here to help.
 Contact us today at 844-307-7349 or visit our office at 241 N Main St, Edwardsville, IL 62025, to schedule a free consultation.
 Let us fight for the justice you deserve.